 4. What does it do when it’s wrong?

 TIO applies this framework to the full freight back-office workflow: daily process, human review enforced on every job, integrates with your TMS and Outlook, confidence scoring and source attribution on every extracted field.
-The wedge is job intake and compliance pre-fill — the roadmap extends to natural-language queries over your entire operation.
+The wedge is job intake and compliance pre-fill, and it extends to natural-language queries over your entire operation.
+For a look at what AI actually does for small forwarders specifically, see What Small Freight Forwarders Actually Need from AI.
 If that sounds like what your team needs, book a demo.